Besides lava and ash, Hawaii volcano is pumping out 'vog'

 WHO IS AFFECTED?

-Vog can affect areas far from the volcano summit, including the western side of the Big Island and even other islands.
+Vog can affect areas far from the volcano, including the western side of the Big Island and even other islands.

 But lately, trade winds have been blowing most of the vog offshore.
 The National Weather Service said it expected trade winds to slow this weekend, creating hazardous air quality.